FY 2025 BUDGET RESOLUTION & RECONCILIATION TRACKERS

 10 troubling provisions you may have missed

-5/22: The budget reconciliation bill now goes to the Senate which returns from its Memorial Day recess on Monday, June 2, 2025.
 During Senate Floor consideration any Senator may offer amendments to change numbers in the bill or strike entire provisions, or use the Senate’s Byrd Rule to have any non-budgetary provisions (or policy changes with a “merely incidental” budgetary effects) struck from the bill.
-Click here to receive a detailed explanation of the Byrd Rule.
+Click here to read a detailed explanation of the Byrd Rule.

 Bill Text